Sous vide

 sous vide kalfssukade

-When you think of sukade meat, you think of dark shredded meat that has completely fallen apart and has simmered in the pan for hours.
+When you think of beef brisket, you think of dark, shredded beef that's completely fallen apart and simmered for hours in the pan.
 The result is incredibly tender meat.
-But this is not the only way to achieve that result.
-With sous vide cooked veal sukade, it can be evenly pink and still as extremely tender as you are used to.
-Because the sukade is in a bag, it remains a whole.
-Try it yourself at home and you will not believe your eyes, believe me.
+But this isn't the only way to achieve that result.
+Veal brisket cooked sous vide can be evenly pink and still as incredibly tender as you're used to.
+Because the brisket is in a bag, it stays intact.
+Try it at home, and you won't believe your eyes, believe me.

 Author Jorick